NathaliaBomtemp/ai-project_database/README.md

 ## AI Project Database <img src="https://img.shields.io/badge/In Progress-F2D35B?style=for-the-badge" target="_blank"></a>

-Artificial Intelligence and Big Data Project
+Artificial Intelligence and Big Data Project.

 ## How to config the project